paolofrance/differential_gt/README.md

 This package implements the solution for the two-players Linear-Quadratic differential game-theoretic problem.

-This implementation has been used in the work proposed in "Franceschi, Paolo, Nicola Pedrocchi, and Manuel Beschi.
-[Human–Robot Role Arbitration via Differential Game Theory.
-IEEE Transactions on Automation Science and Engineering (2023)."](https://ieeexplore.ieee.org/abstract/document/10275780).
+This implementation has been used in the works proposed in "Franceschi, Paolo, Nicola Pedrocchi, and Manuel Beschi.
+[Human–Robot Role Arbitration via Differential Game Theory.](https://ieeexplore.ieee.org/abstract/document/10275780) IEEE Transactions on Automation Science and Engineering (2023).", and in [Modeling and analysis of pHRI with Differential Game Theory](https://arxiv.org/abs/2307.10739).

 This repository addressed the solution of the Non-Cooperative case, the so-called Nash Equilibrium, and the solution of the Cooperative case, the Pareto frontier.